chromice/ae/README.md

 Most examples in this documentation both illustrate how things work and serve as unit tests.
 Each example is a separate listing, optionally accompanied by reference output, which can be a plain text document, an image, or any other file.

 You can pass paths to both files to `\ae\example()` function.
-It lints and runs the script, optionally compares it to reference file, and (if no errors were encountered) outputs the source code:
+It lints and runs the script, optionally compares it to a reference file, and (if no errors were encountered) outputs the source code:

 ```php
 echo \ae\example('path/to/example.php', 'path/to/output.txt');